 To switch to a larger view of a photo, just click on it.
 It may blur for a short time as all the bits download, but then will become clear.
 You can exit this single-photo mode and go back to grid mode by clicking the small arrow at the upper left part of the photo area.
 This is the arrow within the window, not the left arrow your browser may display for going "Back" a page.

-To download a photo, select it by clicking on it, then press Shift+D. The high-resolution version of the photo will download.
+You might want to download a photo (i.e., save a copy on your PC) instead of just viewing it in Google Photos.
+To download a photo, select the photo by clicking on it, then press Shift+D. The high-resolution version of the photo will download.
+Depending on the speed of your internet connection, this might take a few seconds.

 While in single-photo mode, you may see some abbreviated comments at the bottom of the picture.
 Unfortunately they are not always visible and may be truncated from the full comments.
 Full comments and other information about the photo are displayed in a sidebar to the right of the photo.
-If this sidebar is not displayed, click the small circle-i icon at the top right of the window.
+If this sidebar is not displayed, click on the comments (if displayed) at the bottom of the picture or click on the small circle-i icon at the top right of the window.
 That shrinks the photo to make room for the sidebar, then displays it.
 The untruncated comments are at the top of the sidebar.
 Below that is information about when the picture was taken, the camera used, and possibly the location in a clickable map (if I used my iPhone to take the picture).
 Clicking the circle-i icon again or the X at the top of the sidebar will close the sidebar and expand the picture again.

 While in single-photo mode, to go forward to the next photo or back to the previous one, click the arrows on the right and left sides of the photo.
 These are probably not visible.
 Just move your mouse cursor near the right or left edge, about midway down from the top of the picture and the arrow will light up as you near that area.
 To go thru the album faster, switch back to grid mode using the top-left arrow described above, and scroll to the area of interest, then click a photo to go back to single-photo mode again.